tbrek/tbrek-kodi-repo/src/plugin.video.iptv.archive.downloader/README.md

 # IPTV Archive Downloader
 ## plugin.video.iptv.archive.downloader

-Kodi addon for downloading streams from the IPTV Simple Client archive
+Kodi addon for downloading streams from the IPTV Simple Client (Archive) archive

 This addon is an easily extensible python addon that should work with any device.